Manfredi-Data-Insights/Manfredi/README.md

 ###

-<p align="left">I'm Manfredi!<br><br>- 🔭 I’m looking for a new position like a Junior Data Analyst.<br>- 📚 I'm currently learning Data Analises - Python, Excel and Power Bi<br>- ⚡️ In my free time I cherish to stroll with my family.</p>
+<p align="left">I'm Manfredi!<br><br>- 🔭 I’m looking for a new position like a Junior Data Analyst.<br>- 📚 I'm currently learning Data Analises - Python, Excel and Power BI<br>- ⚡️ In my free time I cherish to stroll with my family.</p>

 ###